acidoom/ElevenLabs-hackathon/Documents/elevenLabs hackathon/pdf-audio-symphony/README.md

 ## Project info

-Build using Lovable for ElevenLabs haskathon
+Build using Lovable and Cursor for ElevenLabs haskathon